Satviky/Satviky/README.md

 <div size='20px'> Hi!
 My name is Satviky.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

-- 🌱 I’m currently learning UI/UX OR Web Development and Data Structures
+- 🌱 I’m currently learning UI/UX OR Web Development.